Home

 Hand Held Elk Calls

 There are basically three types of hand held elk calls.
 The squeeze bulb, open reed and “bite and blow” type calls.
-They are generally easier to use than reed calls in the mouth.
+They are generally easier to use than diaphragm calls in the mouth.
 The easiest are the squeeze bulb calls.
 All you have to do is squeeze it to reproduce a cow elk call.

 Squeeze Bulb:

-Carlton's Calls Estrus Squeeze Me Elk Cow Call Primos Calls makes one called the Hootchie Momma ($27.99) and the Baby Hootchie ($24.99).
-Wayne Carlton developed two similar called the Squeeze Me Cow Elk Call and Estrus Squeeze Me ($19.99).
+Primos Calls makes one called the Hootchie Mama.Wayne Carlton developed two similar called the Squeeze Me Cow Elk Call and Estrus Squeeze Me.
 These are easy to operate, but errant sounds can be made with an incorrect squeeze action, or by squeezing it from side to side, rather than straight down.

 The squeeze bulb elk calls are probably the most popular cow calls around because they are so easy to use.
-However, my concern with some of them is that they most always sound the same and lots of hunters use them.
-(The Estrus Squeeze Me design allows some good variation in pitches.)
-Are we educating elk to be wary of the repetitive sound some of these call make?
-Nonetheless, a squeeze bulb cow call is probably a great call to have in your arsenal of elk calls, especially if you hunt an area that doesn’t get much hunting pressure.
+However, the concern with them is that they most always sound the same and lots of hunters use them.
+(The Estrus Squeeze Me design allows some variation in pitches.)
+Most seasoned elk hunters can recognize a Hoochie Mama immediately.
+So can an elk.

 Hand Held Bite and Blow:

-Primos Cow Girl?
-Elk Call The bite and blow type elk calls are the easiest to use of the hand held blow calls.
+The bite and blow type elk calls are the easiest to use of the hand held blow calls.
 Pitch is determined by how hard you bite.
 They sound realistic, but may not be quite as versatile as the hand held open reed calls.

 Hand Held Open Reed:

-Hunter's Specialties Carlton's Calls Fight'n Cow Elk Call Hand held open reed elk calls are great ($10–20).
+Hand held open reed elk calls are great ($10–20).
 They make good elk sounds with plenty of versatility.
 High to low pitches can be made with these by sliding the teeth or lip up and down on the open plastic reed.
 They are fairly versatile and are quite authentic sounding.
+Mistake “squeaks” and errant non-elk sounds can be made, but practice eliminates this.

-Latex Diaphragm Exterior Reed Calls:
+Exterior Reed Bugle Calls:

-Primos Bull Horn Call E.L.K., Inc. calls theirs the Power Bugle ($29.95).
-They also make one called the Royal Bugle ($31.95).
+E.L.K.,Inc. calls theirs the Power Bugle.
+They also make one called the Royal Bugle.

 Variety Increases Calling Success